lauracout/rocketchat.github.io/_posts/2018/02/2018-02-12-10-of-the-best-rocket-chat-integrations.md

 Sentry is an open source error tracking tool that helps developers track crashes in real time.

-This integration works both for Sentry's site and the self-hosted version.
+This integration works both for Sentry's site and the self-managed version.

 Learn how to <a href="https://rocket.chat/docs/administrator-guides/integrations/sentry/" target="_blank">integrate Sentry</a>.